 TRU is committed to providing a safe and healthy environment for our community.
 A high-level summary of TRU’s Communicable Disease Plan below outlines the preventative measures that everyone needs to follow to reduce the risk of transmitting communicable diseases within our community.Full Plan for Employees on onetru

 Communicable disease prevention focuses on simple mitigation strategies that reduce the risk of workplace transmission.
 The fundamental components include both ongoing controls and supplemental controls that are implemented in times of elevated risk, as advised by the public health office (provincially or locally).

 Support employees and students to stay home when sick

-- Rapid take-home test kits are available at community pharmacies for people aged 18+.
+- Rapid take-home test kits for COVID-19 are available at community pharmacies for people aged 18+.

 Promote hand washing and hygiene practices